brotherdust/FretFind2D/memory-bank/progress.md

 ### Architectural Decisions
 - **Client-Side Processing**: The decision to keep all processing client-side has proven effective, enabling offline usage and eliminating server dependencies.
 - **Modular Design**: The separation of geometric primitives, fretboard modeling, and rendering systems has maintained code clarity.
+This was further enhanced by refactoring into multiple JS files (May 2025).
 - **URL Parameter System**: The approach of encoding designs in URLs has successfully enabled design sharing without server storage.

 ### Technical Choices
 - **SVG.js for Visualization**: Replaced Raphael.js (5/11/2025) for vector graphics, offering modern features.
 (Previously Raphael.js)
 - **jQuery**: Removed entirely and replaced with vanilla JavaScript (as of 5/11/2025).
 Previously jQuery 3.7.1.
+- **JavaScript Modularity**: Refactored monolithic `fretfind.js` and `fretfind_ui.js` into a set of smaller, more focused modules under `src/core/`, `src/output/`, and `src/ui/` directories, plus a setup file `src/ff_setup.js` (May 2025).
+This improves maintainability and clarity.
 - **Output Format Diversity**: The decision to support multiple output formats has successfully served diverse user needs.

 ### User Experience Decisions